-Being in the moment or not
+Being in the Moment or Not

 I am the master of distraction and being anywhere but here.
-In this tech-driven, multi-tasking world, it is easier to not be in the moment than it is to be in the moment, at least for me.
+In this tech-driven, multi-tasking world, it is easier not to be in the moment than it is to be in the moment, at least for me.
 It is also a form of escapism.
-I often find myself working on my computer, talking on my phone and throwing the ball for my son at the same time.
+I often find myself working on my computer, talking on my phone, and throwing the ball for my son at the same time.
 My favorite is when my 2 yr old son comes over and grabs my phone out of my hands and says, “Momma, here.”
 It reminds me to be present and to do just one thing at a time.
-Most often what I need to do is play cars with my son and enjoy his belly laughs.
+Most often, what I need to do is play cars with my son and enjoy his belly laughs.

-For me that is no longer an option as I strive to be a good role model for my son and give him my full attention when we are playing, eating, reading, or going to bed.
+For me, that is no longer an option as I strive to be a good role model for my son and give him my full attention when we are playing, eating, reading, or going to bed.
 He is teaching me every day the magic and benefits of doing one thing at a time.

 Doing one thing at a time is also a form of meditation.